-1See References in Text note below
+1See References in Text note below.

-2So in original.
+$^{^2\,\}mathrm{So}$ in original.
 Probably should be "thereof,".

-- (b) Documentary materials produced or received by the President, his staff, or units or individuals in the Executive Office of the President the function of which is to advise and assist the President, shall, to the extent practicable, be categorized as Presidential records or personal records upon their creation or receipt and be filed separately. - (c) During his term of office, the President may dispose of those of his Presidential records that no longer have administrative, historical, informational, or evidentiary value if- - (1) the President obtains the views, in writing, of the Archivist concerning the proposed disposal of such Presidential records: and - (2) the Archivist states that he does not intend to take any action under subsection (e) of this section. - (d) In the event the Archivist notifies the President under subsection (c) that he does intend to take action under subsection (e), the President may dispose of such Presidential records if copies of the disposal schedule are submitted to the appropriate Congressional Committees at least 60 calendar days of continuous session of Congress in advance of the proposed disposal date.
-For the purpose of this section, continuity of session is broken only by an adjournment of Congress sine die, and the days on which either House is not in session because of an adjournment of more than three days to a day certain are excluded in the computation of the days in which Congress is in continuous session. - (e) The Archivist shall request the advice of the Committee on Rules and Administration and the Committee on Governmental Affairs of the Senate and the Committee on House Oversight and the Committee on Government Operations of the House of Representatives with respect to any proposed disposal of Presidential records whenever he considers that- - (1) these particular records may be of special interest to the Congress; or - (2) consultation with the Congress regarding the disposal of these particular records is in the public interest. - (f)(1) Upon the conclusion of a President's term of office, or if a President serves consecutive terms upon the conclusion of the last term, the Archivist of the United States shall assume responsibility for the custody, control, and preservation of, and access to, the Presidential records of that President.
-The Archivist shall have an affirmative duty to make such records available to the public as rapidly and completely as possible consistent with the provisions of this Act. - (2) The Archivist shall deposit all such Presidential records in a Presidential archival depository or another archival facility operated by the

-United States.
-The Archivist is authorized to designate, after consultation with the former President, a director at each depository or facility, who shall be responsible for the care and preservation of such records.

-(3) The Archivist is authorized to dispose of such Presidential records which he has appraised and determined to have insufficient administrative, historical, informational, or evidentiary value to warrant their continued preservation.
+- (e) The Archivist shall request the advice of the Committee on Rules and Administration and the Committee on Governmental Affairs of the Senate and the Committee on House Oversight and the Committee on Government Operations of the House of Representatives with respect to any proposed disposal of Presidential records whenever he considers that- - (1) these particular records may be of special interest to the Congress; or - (2) consultation with the Congress regarding the disposal of these particular records is in the public interest. - (f)(1) Upon the conclusion of a President's term of office, or if a President serves consecutive terms upon the conclusion of the last term, the Archivist of the United States shall assume responsibility for the custody, control, and preservation of, and access to, the Presidential records of that President.
+The Archivist shall have an affirmative duty to make such records available to the public as rapidly and completely as possible consistent with the provisions of this Act. - (2) The Archivist shall deposit all such Presidential records in a Presidential archival depository or another archival facility operated by the United States.
+The Archivist is authorized to designate, after consultation with the former President, a director at each depository or facility, who shall be responsible for the care and preservation of such records. - (3) The Archivist is authorized to dispose of such Presidential records which he has appraised and determined to have insufficient administrative, historical, informational, or evidentiary value to warrant their continued preservation.
 Notice of such disposal shall be published in the Federal Register at least 60 days in advance of the proposed disposal date.
 Publication of such notice shall constitute a final agency action for purposes of review under chapter 7 of title 5, United States Code.

 (Added Pub.
-L. 95-591, §2(a), Nov.
+L. 95-591, $\S2(a)$, Nov.
 4, 1978, 92 Stat.
 2524; amended Pub.
-L. 104-186, title II, §223(9), Aug.
+L. 104-186, title II, $\S223(9)$, Aug.
 20, 1996, 110 Stat.
 1752.)